o7q/minitracer/README.md

 <div align="center">
     <strong>minitracer</strong>
-    <p>A single-header, multi-threaded software raytracer.</p>
+    <p>a single-header, multi-threaded software raytracer.</p>
 </div>

-This is a zero-library raytracer, examples use raylib to display a window.

-## Features
-- A multi-threaded progressive or still renderer
-- A STL model importer
-- A sky system
-- A BMP exporter
-- Reflective, refractive, and emissive materials
-- Simulated depth of field

-## Screenshots
+This is a ray-tracer I designed and wrote over the course of a few weeks.
+It's all contained inside of a single C header file.
+And it requires absolutely no external libraries whatsoever. (example source files use raylib to display a window)

+I started this project as a way to learn about the intricacies of ray-tracing and how it's optimized.
+I am quite pleased with the result and I want to share it with you.

+---

 <table>
     <tr>